Gloridust/Gloridust/README.md

   - 🇨🇳 Can Speak Mandarin and English, learning French and Japanese
   - 🔭 Studying at a University in Sichuan, China.
-  - 🌱 Learning React and Python.
+  - 🌱 Learning React/NextJS, Flutter, SwiftUI and Python.
-  - 👯 Looking to collaborate on front-end development projects.
   - 🏗️ Currently working at [YGeeker](https://ygeeker.com) as a Co-founder.
-  - 📫 You can reach me at <contact@gloridust.xyz>; Also, check out my blog [辉晨雨幕](https://gloridust.xyz).
+  - 📫 Reach me at <contact@gloridust.xyz>; Also, check out my blog [辉晨雨幕](https://gloridust.xyz).
   - ⚙️ Contributor of [LocalSend](https://github.com/localsend/localsend) [ChatTTS](https://github.com/2noise/ChatTTS) [Geekits](https://github.com/RiverTwilight/Geekits).

   Radio, codes, and distance are my life.